daskeete/Data-Visualization/README.md

 rows to get the total amount of times someone voted.
 Lastly, with regard to recycled code from prior assignments; to produce some of my visualizations I repurposed my multi stack bar function from assignment 5.

+Here is some information as to what the voter category column values stand for"
+      VOTER_CATEGORY:
+      • always: respondent voted in all or all-but-one of the elections they were eligible in
+      • sporadic: respondent voted in at least two, but fewer than all-but-one of the elections they were eligible in
+      • rarely/never: respondent voted in 0 or 1 of the elections they were eligible in

 ### Visualizations